bradkaley/NFT_Market_Analysis/README.md

 ### How Has the Price Changed Over Time for These Collections?
 How has the price changed over time for these collections?
 Here we explored USD sales data for the NFT collections dating back to November of 2020.
 Unfortunately, these collections were not available prior to this date so this is the available historical data.

-The first takeway on these charts is the explosion in sales after 5/2/21.
-The plots below on both a zoomed and unzoomed basis show exponential growth of individual sales after this date.
+The first takeaway on these charts is the explosion in sales after 5/2/21.
+The plots below on both a zoomed and un-zoomed basis show exponential growth of individual sales after this date.
 The number of six figure sales (USD) is remarkable.

 The second takeaway is the distribution of plot points.
 There seems to be two consolidations of data points after 5/2/21.
 There seems to be a groupings above 150,000(USD) and below 50,000 (USD)